Alexander-556/PowerShellScripts/README.md

 Project Set-TouchFile is my implementation of the Unix touch command in PowerShell with additional enhancements.
 Key features include:

-- Creates a new file if it does not already exist, allowing users to specify the desired location and filename.
+- Creates a new file if it does not already exist.

 - Updates the last modified timestamp of an existing file without altering its contents.

 - Provides user-friendly prompts to confirm actions, such as opening files and specifying new filenames.

-- Includes validation helpers to ensure the filename and desired folder are valid before proceeding.
+- Includes validation helpers to ensure the filename and desired folder are valid under Windows rules before proceeding.

-- Allows users to specify relative or absolute paths for file operations, enhancing flexibility.
+- Allows users to specify either relative or absolute paths for file operations, enhancing flexibility.

 _Work in Progress_
 👉 Check out the [Set-TouchFile README](./Project_Set-TouchFile/README.md)